 Hand pulled lithograph on vintage press, sequentially numbered, three sheets.
+Includes certificate of authenticity.

 The Moulin Rouge commissioned one of their most loyal patrons, Toulouse-Lautrec to create a large advertising poster in 1891.
 Toulouse-Lautrec decided to pair down the audience into silhouettes and accentuate the dancers, evoking the Japanese print art that had captured the attention of France at that time.
 Famous can-can dancer La Goulue and the flexible “no bones” Valentine were favorite subjects of Toulouse-Lautrec paintings.

 The vintage poster was from 1891.
 The lithograph was recreated using the same hand pulled process on a vintage press by renown chromist, Jean Pierre Remond in 1998, in the original three-sheet format.
+Includes certificate of authenticity.